Praveen Pardeshi

-He was appointed as Secretary in the Ministry of Marathi Language in June 2021.
+He was appointed as Secretary in the Ministry of Marathi Language in June 2021 till 30 November 2021.

 Early life and education

 Praveen Pardeshi was born on 3 November 1961, in Mumbai, India.
 Pardeshi attended secondary school and higher secondary school in Jorhat, Assam and Agra, UP, respectively.
-Pardeshi pursued his bachelor's degree in Economics and Statistics at University of Delhi from June 1979 to May 1982.
+Pardeshi pursued his bachelor's degree in Economics and Statistics at the University of Delhi from June 1979 to May 1982.
 Pardeshi got his master's degree in economics from Delhi School of Economics, graduating in May 1984.

 From August 1985 to July 1987, Pardeshi attended Lal Bahadur Shastri National Academy of Administration in Mussoorie, Uttarakhand as part of inservice training for Indian Administrative Services.
 He studied public administration, economic policies, law and order and conducting elections.

 After working for the Indian Administrative Services for 13 years; Pardeshi took a short break to pursue another master's degree in Social Policy, Participatory Planning and Economic Development at London School of Economics, graduating in September 1999.